Why Is Car Insurance Mandatory?

 The Importance of Auto Insurance on a Personal Basis

-Mandatory Car Insurance to Keep Everyone Safe
+Mandatory Car Insurance Helps Keep Everyone Protected

 James Shaffer